RamziJabali/Effective-Java-Practices/README.md

     }
 ```
 # Item 2:
+### Consider a builder when faced with many constructor parameters

 Static factories and constructors share a limitation: they do not scale well to large
 numbers of optional parameters.